 “Some people disagree with an out-of-state university getting a speciality plate,” Grant says, “but I welcome anybody to compare the impact Auburn grads have had on the state of Florida with that of graduates from other universities.”

 Want to make it harder for out-of-state schools to get on the back of Sunshine State Sonatas and Sorentos?
-Grant’s fine with an amendment making the minimum pre-sale threshold, oh, say, four times that required for other specialty plates.
+Grant’s says he’s fine with an amendment making the minimum pre-sale threshold, oh, say, four times that required for other specialty plates.

 Because for Auburn’s plate, that shouldn’t be a problem.